 Other Royal Dutch Shell Accidents

-The grounding of the huge oil rig was a disaster for Shell, but the crew guiding it was safe after rescue by the U.S. Coast Guard.
-This was not the only incident for Shell over the years, and other accidents have been far more tragic.
+Shell’s huge oil rig grounding was a disaster, but the crew guiding it was safe after the U.S. Coast Guard rescued them.
+This was not Shell’s only incident over the years, and other accidents have been far more tragic.

 On September 11, 2003, two Shell workers died from a gas leak on a North Sea oil platform called the Brent Bravo.